EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 "Sorry," I whispered to the empty air, then stepped through the rift.

 ---
+---
+---

 It deposited me on Lutheria's floating garden with its usual lack of ceremony.
 I sat there for a while, letting myself have a proper breakdown in private.

-When I finally pulled myself together, I finally walked to Lutheria's audience chamber.
+When I finally pulled myself together, I finally walked to Lutheria's audience chamber and gave my report.

-_Mission accomplished.
-Told Lutheria the threat was eliminated by "aggressive local fauna."
-She seemed satisfied with this explanation, stupid bitch._
+_"Mission accomplished: The threat was eliminated by aggressive local fauna."_

+She seemed satisfied with this explanation, stupid bitch.
-_Note to self: next time fate decides to test my emotional stability, charge extra._